Ciliate: Aging

 ln clonal populations of Paramecium, aging occurs over successive generations leading to a gradual loss of vitality, unless the cell line is revitalized by conjugation or autogamy.
 In Paramecium tetraurelia, the clonally aging line loses vitality and expires after about 200 fissions, if the cell line is not rejuvenated by conjugation or self-fertilization.
 The basis for clonal aging was clarified by the transplantation experiments of Aufderheide in 1986 who demonstrated that the macronucleus, rather than the cytoplasm, is responsible for clonal aging.
 Additional experiments by Smith-Sonneborn, Holmes and Holmes, and Gilley and Blackburn demonstrated that, during clonal aging, DNA damage increases dramatically.
 Thus, DNA damage appears to be the cause of aging in P. tetraurelia.

 Fossil record

 Until recently, the oldest ciliate fossils known were tintinnids from the Ordovician period.
 In 2007, Li et al. published a description of fossil ciliates from the Doushantuo Formation, about 580 million years ago, in the Ediacaran period.
 These included two types of tintinnids and a possible ancestral suctorian.
+However, a later paper found these to instead be deformed acritarchs.
 A fossil Vorticella has been discovered inside a leech cocoon from the Triassic period, about 200 million years ago.